harveymannering/harveymannering.github.io/_publications/04-nlg.md

 ---
-title: Mannering, H., Huang, Z., & Prugel-Bennett, A., Noise-Level Diffusion Guidance: Well Begun is Half Done.
+title: Mannering, H., Huang, Z., and Prugel-Bennett, A., Noise-Level Diffusion Guidance: Well Begun is Half Done.
 year: 2025
 excerpt: Informational similarity must be accounted for when comparing models; model stitching does not do this.
 pub-image: https://img.itch.zone/aW1nLzExNjg1ODA3LnBuZw==/original/RqkaR2.png